 Many organizations and publications speak of “The BPM process” but there are actually two management processes that are considered as part of the IEE business process management system.
 The software vendors push only the improvement part, where you drive to automate workflows.
 These suppliers under represent the sustaining management activities that are used to make the day-to-day decisions that exist before and after a workflow is defined.

-The following graphic shows how the Business Process Management is integrated with Enterprise Process Management.
-Within the oval, the process analysis is performed and followed with management actions or a modeling effort to drive improvement.
+Business Process Management should be integrated with Enterprise Process Management.
+With the 9-step IEE business process management system, process analysis is performed and followed with management actions or a modeling effort to drive improvement.

 Business Process Management System Improved and Sustained Performance